veelo/gettext/readme.md

 source\mod1.d(7,24):        called from here: `TranslatableString("Compile-time translation?").gettext()`
 ```

-The solution is to remove the explicit `string` type and let the type of the constant be inferred:
+Unless you're initializing a mutable static variable, the solution is to remove the explicit `string` type and let the type be inferred:
 ```d
 const statically_initialized = tr!"Compile-time translation!";
 ```

 The correct translation will then be retrieved at the places where this constant is used, at run-time.

-The way this works is that the type of the constant gets to be inferred as `TranslatableString`, a private callable struct inside the implementation of this package.
+The way this works is that the type of the constant gets to be inferred as `TranslatableString`, which is a callable struct defined by this package.
 Whenever an instance of this struct is evaluated, the value of the translation is retrieved.

+But, there are places where you wouldn't want to change the type away from `string`, like the initializer of a mutable static variable or an aggregate member.
+In these cases there is no other way than to move to run-time assignment until after the language has been selected.

 ### Impact on footprint and performance

 The implementation of Gettext keeps generated code to a minium.
 Although the `tr` template is instantiated many times with unique parameters, it does not instatiate a new function each time.
-All that is left of a `tr` instantiation after compilation are the one or two references to the strings that were passed in.
+All that is left of a `tr` instantiation after compilation are the references to the strings that were passed in.

 There is a cost to the lookup of strings in the MO file.
 Currently, [mofile](https://code.dlang.org/packages/mofile) reads the entire file into memory and does a binary search for the untranslated string to find the translated string.
 In case the cost of this lookup would become noticable, `mofile` could easily be modified to cache the search with `std.functional.memoize`.
-Even memoizing a small number of lookups could have a big inpact on translatable strings inside a loop.
+Even memoizing a small number of lookups could have a big inpact on the evaluations in an event loop.

 ## Added steps to the build process